vechain-energy/examples-openzeppelin-upgrades/README.md

 ## Deploy with proxy

 1. The NFT Contract ist deployed first
-2. Then the `ERC1967Proxy` from OpenZeppelin is imported and deployed with a reference to the newly deployed NFT Contract
+2. The `ERC1967Proxy` from OpenZeppelin is imported and deployed
+	3. A reference to the previously deployed NFT Contract is given
+	4. And the NFT contracts `initialize()` is called thru the proxy
 3. The address of both deployments is written to `status.json` for future reference

 The script is put into `scripts/01-deploy.js`: